• Link to Facebook

 Monika Gold

-Monika began practicing Yoga in 1999 as a balance to running and cycling.
-Realizing the health benefits of Yoga she fell in love with a regular practice, and soon after trained to become a certified instructor.
-Over the years, she has added therapeutic work, corrective exercise, and a Pilates certification to the teaching practice.
-Monika’s greatest reward is seeing clients tap into their breath, find ease in proper body alignment, and move with awareness – simple principles that make all the difference between discomfort or injury, and comfort and well-being.
+Monika began practicing yoga to help prevent running injuries.
+Realizing the health benefits, she fell in love with regular yoga practice and pursued the RYT500 yoga teacher accreditation with Yoga Medicine.
+Over the years, Monika added therapeutic work, somatic movement, and Pilates to her teaching practice.
+Her greatest reward is seeing clients tap into their breath, find ease in proper body alignment, and move with awareness—simple principles that make all the difference between discomfort or injury and comfort and well-being.

 Lizzy Gamberdella